2024 MyCPD Framework

-From 2023, the annual minimum CPD requirement is 50 hours.
-This includes the mandatory and strongly encouraged activities.
 The MyCPD program will continue to follow the calendar year (1 January to 31 December) with records due 31 March the following year.
-For example, 2023 MyCPD submissions are due by 31 March 2024.
+For example, 2024 MyCPD submissions are due by 31 March 2025.

 Your 50 hours will need to include:

 - A minimum of 12.5 hours of activities in Category 1 - Educational Activities.

 These are traditional CME activities like conferences, reading journal articles or completing online learning modules.

 - A minimum of 25 hours of activities from across Category 2 - Reviewing Performance and Category 3 - Measuring Outcomes.